Frenuloplasty of penis

 Most operations are straightforward; however as with any surgical procedure, there is a some chance of side-effects or complications such as:

-Bleeding from the wound site (occurs in 2 - 3% of patients), but is usually minimal and settles quickly.
-Infection can occur and is usually mild, but can be potentially serious (less than 1% of patients).
-Infection which may require antibiotics and medicated honey dressing/gel.
+Bleeding from the wound site (occurs in 2 - 3% of patients) but is usually minimal and settles quickly.
+Infection can arise and is usually minor but can be possibly serious with an incidence of less than 1% of patients.
 Tenderness of the scar at the site of your frenulum.
-Dissatisfaction with the cosmetic result.
-Failure to improve your symptoms which may result in the need for full circumcision Redo operation or full circumcision: 10% foreskin becoming tight again due to scarring.
+Dissatisfied with the cosmetic result.
+Failure to improve your symptoms which may result in the need for a full circumcision.
+Redo operation or full circumcision: 10% foreskin becoming tight again due to scarring.

 Best alternative for tight foreskin is circumcision (full)